SrividyaUppugandla/GCM/README.md

 ## DELETE /unsubscribe

-- This api is used to unsubscribe from a channel
+- This api is used to unsubscribe the device from a channel
 - apiKey, channelName & deviceID are required in headers

 ### Request